-As we discuss in detail in Section III, trade liberalization and more broadly globalization can create both economic winners and losers, i.e., consumers and resources employed in the export-competing sectors of an economy gain while resources such as less-skilled labor employed in the import-competing sectors of an economy suffer the costs of job displacement and reduced incomes.10 From the perspective of cost-benefit analysis, it is straightforward to demonstrate the gains from trade by appealing to the so-called Kaldor-Hicks compensation principle.
-Specifically, as long as benefits of trade liberalization outweigh the losses, in principle it is possible for the winners to compensate the losers and still be better off, i.e., there is the potential for a Pareto improvement whereby some agents in the economy are made better off without the remaining agents being made any worse off.11
+As we discuss in detail in Section III, trade liberalization and more broadly globalization can create both economic winners and losers, i.e., consumers and resources employed in the export-competing sectors of an economy gain while resources such as less-skilled labor employed in the import-competing sectors of an economy suffer the costs of job displacement and reduced incomes.
+From the perspective of cost-benefit analysis, it is straightforward to demonstrate the gains from trade by appealing to the so-called Kaldor-Hicks compensation principle.
+Specifically, as long as benefits of trade liberalization outweigh the losses, in principle it is possible for the winners to compensate the losers and still be better off, i.e., there is the potential for a Pareto improvement whereby some agents in the economy are made better off without the remaining agents being made any worse off.
+In the control of the control

 The obvious problem with this principle is highlighted when compensation of the losers is either insufficient or does not actually occur.
-As we will argue in the remainder of the Section, this creates the potential for populism to gain ground, the political outcome being
+As we will argue in the remainder of the Section, this creates the potential for populism to gain ground, the political outcome being economic nationalism, i.e., opposition to free trade and increased isolationism, reduction of the welfare state through laissez faire domestic economic policies, and a strong nationalist stance.12